-This sub-component is based on the Global Competitiveness Report questions: "In your industry, how commonly would you estimate that firms make undocumented extra payments or bribes connected with the following: A - Import and export permits; B - Connection to public utilities (e.g., telephone or electricity); C - Annual tax payments; D - Awarding of public contracts (investment projects); E - Getting favorable judicial decisions.
-Common (= 1) Never occur (= 7)"; "Do illegal payments aimed at influencing government policies, laws or regulations have an impact on companies in your country?
-1 = Yes, significant negative impact, 7 = No, no impact at all"; and "To what extent do government officials in your country show favoritism to well-connected firms and individuals when deciding upon policies and contracts?
-1 = Always show favoritism, 7 = Never show favoritism".
+This sub-component is based on the Global Competitiveness Report questions: (1) "In your industry, how commonly would you estimate that firms make undocumented extra payments or bribes connected with the following: A - Import and export permits; B - Connection to public utilities (e.g., telephone or electricity); C - Annual tax payments; D - Awarding of public contracts (investment projects); E - Getting favourable judicial decisions.
+Common (= 1), Never occur (= 7)".
+(2) "Do illegal payments aimed at influencing government policies, laws or regulations have an impact on companies in your country?
+1 = Yes, significant negative impact, 7 = No, no impact at all".
+(3) "To what extent do government officials in your country show favouritism to well-connected firms and individuals when deciding upon policies and contracts?
+1 = Always show favouritism, 7 = Never show favouritism".
+The wording of the questions has varied slightly over the years.